Veterinary Student Research Program Opportunities

 Combined DVM / Graduate Studies

 Many students have completed advanced degrees (MS, PhD) while participating in the DVM curriculum.
 We can offer you this possibility, but our program is not highly structured.
 The upside of this is that we can be flexible and customize a plan that works for you and your interests.
 The downside, if indeed it is a downside, is that each student’s program is different.
-There is no specific application for you to fill out at this point aside from the standard DVM program application (http://dvm.vetmed.wsu.edu/admissions/apply).
-We just need to keep a dialogue going as to what your interests are and how we can best structure something that works to meet those interests.
-This is something we can do now, or it is something that can wait until you would come as a DVM student and get your bearings.
+There is no specific application for you to fill out at this point aside from the standard DVM program application.
+Students interested in dual degree programs are encouraged to dialogue with the faculty about their interests and how we can best structure something that works to meet those interests.